slaFFik/buddypress-groups-extras/readme.txt

 == Upgrade Notice ==

+= 3.6.6 (02.01.2015) =
+* Compatibility with WordPress 4.1 and BuddyPress 2.1
+* Adding BP_ENABLE_MULTIBLOG support
+* Code improvement and several other bug fixes

 = 3.6.5 (11.09.2013) =
 * Added error message when saving required fields as empty on group "Admin -> Details" page
 * Added some social network love in admin area
 * Updated i18n files

 == Changelog ==

+= 3.6.6 (02.01.2015) =
+* Compatibility with WordPress 4.1 and BuddyPress 2.1
+* Adding BP_ENABLE_MULTIBLOG support
+* Code improvement and several other bug fixes

 = 3.6.5 (11.09.2013) =
 * Added error message when saving required fields as empty on group "Admin -> Details" page